04 July 21 - In the News

 Publisher: Momentum Media

 We have all seen the following headlines over the last several months: “Insurers to fight Court’s decision on Business Interruption Insurance”, “Law firms prepare class actions”, and “Insurance sector could face $1b exposure”.
 Whether or not business interruption insurance claims will be met by insurers is clearly an argument worth having – for insurers and insureds alike.
-Both sides have a lot to lose, write Howard Rapke and Jessica Tsiakis.
+Both sides have a lot to lose, write Howard Rapke and Jessica Tilbury.

 No part of Australia has been immune to the financial impact of the COVID-19 pandemic, with varying levels of government-mandated shutdowns and reduced trading hours affecting businesses nationwide.